AnaPaulaL27/CLI-Airline-Mini-Project/README.md

 A passenger needs to have a name, contact information and a unique identifier (id).
 A flight needs to have a destination, an id and a collection of passengers.

-Before you start coding you should spend some time discussing the structure of your code, considering which methods you need to implement and drawing some class diagrams.
+Before you start coding you should spend some time on the structure of your code, considering which methods you need to implement and drawing some class diagrams.
 We also expect to see tests where appropriate for the logic.

 ## Extensions